 He also belongs to the National Cancer Institute’s Lung Site Committee in Canada and is the vice-chairman of the Southwest Oncology Group’s Lung Committee.
-His research work has been published in numerous scholarly journals and he has co-authored over 150 papers.
+In addition, his research has been published in numerous scholarly journals, and he has co-authored over 150 papers.

-Choosing to work with Dr. Vallieres and the Swedish Cancer Institute is a smart move for any mesothelioma patient.
-If you live in or near Seattle, Washington, you have a true expert and skilled surgeon in the field of lung cancer and mesothelioma.Get Your FREE Mesothelioma Packet
+Choosing to work with Dr. Vallieres and the Swedish Cancer Institute is a practical move for any mesothelioma patient.
+If you live in or near Seattle, you have access to a true expert and skilled surgeon in the field of lung cancer and mesothelioma.Get Your FREE Mesothelioma Packet

 Mary Ellen Ellis has been the head writer for Mesothelioma.net since 2016.
 With hundreds of mesothelioma and asbestos articles to her credit, she is one of the most experienced writers on these topics.
 Her degrees and background in science and education help her explain complicated medical topics for a wider audience.
 Mary Ellen takes pride in providing her readers with the critical information they need following a diagnosis of an asbestos-related illness.